Anna Odell: Career and controversy

 The recording of the art film led to controversy.
 On 21 January 2009 Odell staged a suicide attempt, psychological breakdown and psychosis on Liljeholmsbron in Stockholm.
 Police took her to a psychiatric ER at St Görans Hospital in Stockholm.
 The day after she revealed to the staff at the hospital that she had faked her mental illness for her film.

 Odell's actions during the filming were criticized by David Eberhard, at the time head of the hospital.
 Odell was also criticized for using resources at the hospital that could have been used on people seeking help for genuine mental health conditions that same night.
 She was accused of violent resistance to police arrest, and for making a false alarm.
 The court found Odell guilty and imposed a 2500 SEK fine on her.
 The sentence was reduced because the courts thought she had no criminal intent in her actions.
 She did not appeal the sentence.

-In 2013 Odell made her directorial debut with the film The Reunion.
+In 2013, Odell made her directorial debut with the film The Reunion.
 The film brings up the subjects of bullying, power structures in the society and unhealthy hierarchy in schools.
 Odell brought a lot of her own experiences from her own school time, and also the experiences from her school reunion.
 The film had its premiere at the Venice Film Festival that year.
 The film had its Swedish premiere on 15 November 2013 and received positive reviews. Återträffen won two Guldbagge Awards for Best Film and Best Screenplay.

-In 2016, she made a voice role in the animated short film ”Amalimbo" by Juan Pablo Libossart, the film was nominated in the short film category at the 2016 Venice Film Festival.
+In 2016, she made a voice role in the animated short film "Amalimbo" by Juan Pablo Libossart, the film was nominated in the short film category at the 2016 Venice Film Festival.

 In 2018, Odell directed and played one of the leading roles in a film starring herself as a character, called X & Y, along with co-stars Mikael Persbrandt and Shanti Roney.
 The film was filmed in Trollhättan.

-Psycho-Social Art
+In 2024, Odell exhibited her solo exhibition – Rekonstruktion – Psyket – at Cecilia Hillströms Galleri revolving around her earlier days at a psychiatric hospital.
+The exhibition mainly consists of her video art piece by the same title as the exhibition but also includes photo work.

+Psycho-social art

-Okänd, kvinna 2009-349701 has been seen as a ground-breaking example of psycho-social art in which a bisociative discourse is used to alter the art ”space” and to resolve complicated notions normally associated with alternative prospects - let it be psychiatry, sexuality (for ex.
-'Mattress Performance (Carry That Weigh)'), teology (for ex.
+Okänd, kvinna 2009-349701 has been seen as a ground-breaking example of psycho-social art in which a bisociative discourse is used to alter the art "space" and to resolve complicated notions normally associated with alternative prospects – let it be psychiatry, sexuality (for ex.
+'Mattress Performance (Carry That Weight)'), theology (for ex.
 'The World Is Cyclical'), comedy ('Borderline') et.c.